FREE Library · Sight Reading

 One new exercise per practice day

 Quality beats quantity.
-One fresh exercise read carefully (silent scan, slow tempo, no stopping) is worth 10 you blast through.
-Add a second only after the first is clean.
+One fresh exercise read carefully is worth 10 you blast through.

 Common questions